 Given the short timeframe we stayed on Oahu, the largest island where the capital Honolulu is.
 We opted not to hire a car given the cost and the fact that valet parking at the hotels was so expensive.
 The local bus was $2 per person per trip and served us fine but did mean we remained on the south coast.

-72 hours is by no means an adequate amount of time to spend in Hawaii.
+72 hours in Oahu is by no means an adequate amount of time.
 But here is how to make the most of it.

 Walking around Honolulu

 The best way to see a city is to walk around it (though I may moan at the time!).
 Mike and I walked the length of Waikiki Beach, along Kuhio Beach and through Sans Souci State Recreational Park where we stopped for pancakes at the outdoors Barefoot Beachside Cafe.

 We then walked back through town.
 At every street corner there were pavement tiles where those waiting for pedestrian lights can learn common words from the Hawaiian language such as man, woman, child and house.
 The words were similar to the same in Maori.

 Waikiki Beach is the kind of white, sandy beach you imagine in your perfect holiday.
 I happily spent hours lying on the sand and swimming.
 There are stands to hire toys and furniture such as sun loungers, surf and paddle boards and kayaks.

 On Friday night at 7:45PM the Hilton set off fireworks which can be seen all over Waikiki.